enonic/old-xp-doc/doc/developer/ssjs/global-objects.rst

 Global JavaScript objects and functions
 =======================================

-When using the Enonic XP framework, the following global functions and objects are available.
+The following global functions and objects are available in the Enonic XP framework.

 App
 ---